The number of accessible paths in the hypercube: Proof of Theorem 2

 We now focus on the second term.
 For a path $\alpha$ in $I_{p,q}$, a direct calculation shows that

-Indeed, excluding the starting and ending points, there are $2(L-1)-p-q$ total different nodes in the paths $\alpha$ and 0.
+Indeed, excluding the starting and end points, there are $2(L-1)-p-q$ total different nodes in the paths $\alpha$ and 0.
 All these nodes must be larger than $x$, hence the $(1-x)^{2L-p-q-2}$ term.
 This is however not sufficient because the values on the nodes must be correctly ordered.
-Out of the $(2L-p-q-2)!$ possible orderings (see the denominator), the only good ones are those such that the $p$ smallest terms be well ordered in the first shared segment (only one choice), the $q$ largest terms be well ordered in the second shared segment (only one choice), and the $2L-2p-2q-2$ remaining terms be separated into two well ordered blocks of $L-p-q-1$ terms, one for each path; the only freedom is to choose which terms go to path $\alpha$ and which to path~0, hence the binomial coefficient.
+Out of the $(2L-p-q-2)!$ possible orderings (see the denominator), the only good ones are those such that the $p$ smallest terms be in their correct order in the first shared segment (only one choice), the $q$ largest terms be well ordered in the second shared segment (only one choice), and the $2L-2p-2q-2$ remaining terms be separated into two well ordered blocks of $L-p-q-1$ terms, one for each path; the only freedom is to choose which terms go to path $\alpha$ and which to path~0, hence the binomial coefficient.